mrchantey/forky/crates/forky_cli/README.md

 # Forky CLI

-> *At this stage Forky is really just a proof of concept, do not use seriously!*
+> *Very early stage warning:*
+> - breaking changes on patch versions
+> - continued development not guaranteed
+> - bugs ahoy

 Various utilities to ease some of the repetitious work that comes with managing crates.